-5 things Kevin Feige making a ‘Star Wars’ films could mean for Disney
+5 things Kevin Feige making a ‘Star Wars’ film could mean for Disney

-It’s the executive crossover event of the season: Marvel Studios’ head Kevin Feige is developing a Star Wars film alongside Lucasfilms’ president Kathleen Kennedy.
+It’s the executive crossover event of the season: Marvel Studios’ head Kevin Feige is developing a Star Wars film alongside Lucasfilms’ president, Kathleen Kennedy.
 On the surface, this news could stem from the fact that, in addition to being an ardent Star Wars fanboy, Feige’s load has been lightened a bit with Avengers: Endgame wrapping up the Marvel Cinematic Universe’s sprawling Phase Three.
 However, Feige crossing into the Star Wars lane could signal something bigger within the mouse house.
 Here are five scenarios of what Feige making a Star Wars movie could mean:

 1) Episode IX: The Rise of Skywalker isn’t good

 It’s no secret that George Lucas isn’t a fan of the latest Star Wars films.
-When he sold Lucasfilms to Disney for $4 billion in 2012, he also provided story treatments for where he thought the franchise should go, which the Disney powers that be ultimately shunted to the side.
-Although Lucas felt “betrayed” by Disney’s direction for the franchise he launched in 1977 (Chairman and CEO Bob Iger admits as much in his new memoir), director J.J.
-Abrams’ entry into the Star Wars universe with The Force Awakens still fared exceptionally well with critics and at the box office with a global gross of more than $2 billion.
-However, for the all the cred Abrams built for overcoming the unspeakable atrocities that were Episodes I-III, as well as successfully bridging the gap with the original ’70s/’80s trilogy, Rian Johnson’s followup up to The Force Awakens, The Last Jedi, was divisive with fans and critics, setting a rather precarious stage for the grand finale of Episode IX: The Rise of Skywalker.
+When he sold Lucasfilm to Disney for $4 billion in 2012, he also provided story treatments for where he thought the franchise should go, which the Disney powers that be ultimately shunted to the side.
+Although Lucas felt “betrayed” by Disney’s direction for the franchise he launched in 1977 (chairman and CEO Bob Iger admits as much in his new memoir), director J.J.
+Abrams’s entry into the Star Wars universe with The Force Awakens still fared exceptionally well with critics and at the box office, with a global gross of more than $2 billion.
+However, for all the cred Abrams built for overcoming the unspeakable atrocities that were Episodes I-III, as well as successfully bridging the gap with the original ’70s/’80s trilogy, Rian Johnson’s follow-up to The Force Awakens, The Last Jedi, was divisive with fans and critics, setting a rather precarious stage for the grand finale of Episode IX: The Rise of Skywalker.

 Abrams has shown he’s more than adept at delivering quality under pressure.
-But The Rise of Skywalker presents the unique challenge of not only righting many of the perceived wrongs of The Last Jedi, but also offering a satisfying ending to one of the most beloved and enduring franchise in film history.
-There could be early panic on Disney’s side, so perhaps they’re sounding the alarm for Feige’s upcoming Star Wars project as way to assuage fans ahead of the storm.
-Shouldn’t all the attention and focus be on hyping up The Rise of Skywalker right now with only two months until its release?
+But The Rise of Skywalker presents the unique challenge of not only righting many of the perceived wrongs of The Last Jedi, but also offering a satisfying ending to one of the most beloved and enduring franchises in film history.
+There could be early panic on Disney’s side, so perhaps they’re sounding the alarm for Feige’s upcoming Star Wars project as a way to assuage fans ahead of the storm.
+Shouldn’t all the attention and focus be on hyping up The Rise of Skywalker right now, with only two months until its release?
 Why couldn’t this announcement wait until after the film comes out?

 2) The Benioff-Weiss situation

 Coming off of an insanely lucrative and successful six-year run at HBO, Game of Thrones co-creators David Benioff and D.B.
 Weiss were the hottest ticket in Hollywood.
 So it was no surprise that Disney wanted a piece of the duo.
 It was announced in 2018 that they were writing and producing a new series of Star Wars films.
-But then in 2019 Netflix came along with a reported nine-figure deal that will could put Benioff and Weiss’ other projects, Star Wars included, on hold.
+But then in 2019 Netflix came along with a reported nine-figure deal that could put Benioff and Weiss’s other projects, Star Wars included, on hold.

 That said, it may not be an issue of bloated schedules at all.
 Kennedy has shown no hesitation to fire or remove writers and directors from Star Wars projects before (read: Colin Trevorrow ousted from Episode IX, Phil Lord and Chris Miller booted from Solo: A Star Wars Story).
 So perhaps Benioff and Weiss’s early treatments weren’t exactly on par with Kennedy’s vision.
 Enter Disney’s golden boy Feige.